Guide to Social Proof Marketing, Psychology, and Examples

 In other words, if someone else is doing something, we’re very likely to think that we should be doing that as well.

-In addition to all the studies Caldini has performed, there is also plenty of other research done on social proof.
+In addition to the studies Caldini has performed, there is also a wealth of other research on social proof.

 Muzafer Sherif: A Study of Some Social Factors in Perception (1935)

-Every action we take is influenced by which social group(s) we identify with.
-This should be taken into account when creating marketing campaigns.
+Every action we take is influenced by the social groups we identify with.

 Solomon Asch: Conformity Experiments (1951)